What is an Operating Cycle?

 Additionally, the formula for the NOC is as follows:

 Net Operating Cycle = Inventory Period + Accounts Receivable Period – Accounts Payable Period

 The difference between the two formulas lies in NOC subtracting the accounts payable period.
 This is done because the NOC is only concerned with the time between paying for inventory to the cash collected from the sale of inventory.

-The following image illustrates the difference between the two cycles:
+The following image illustrates the difference between the cycles:

-Thank you for reading this guide.
-CFI’s mission is to help anyone in the world become a great analyst through the Financial Modeling & Valuation Analyst designation.
-To continue learning and advancing your career, these free resources will be helpful:
+Thank you for reading CFI’s guide to Operating Cycle.
+To continue learning and advancing your career, these free CFI resources will be helpful: